 You’re kidding.
 What type of yoga do you do?

 Well, it’s really all kinds.
 If I’m being candid, I’ve only done a handful of live classes.
 I did a hot yoga class a long time ago.
 I actually have been, especially since the pandemic, I’ve been following different people who are hosting their platforms online and trying out different things.
-Again, probably not a normal journey if somebody who’s into yoga.
+Again, probably not a normal journey of somebody who is into yoga.
 I’ve really touched and tried a few different kinds.
 I don’t know exactly what my next move will be.
-I don’t know which one is the right one for me to really continue my journey on, but I’m learning as I go.
+I don’t know which one is the right one for me to really continue my journey, but I’m learning as I go.

 That’s awesome.
 It seems like a bit of a tangential route to go from publishing to insurance.
 What was the natural connection between those two or was it just serendipitous?

 Well, it’s funny you asked that because it’s a completely different business model, right?
 To go from a publishing firm to a 180 degree flip over to insurance.
 Really, in the publishing space, being the proprietor of Massage Magazine, we were just so dialed into the market.
 We found through that relationship, through having that magazine, that there was a very underserved market offering liability insurance directly to health and wellness practitioners.
 Really what fueled it, what we found is that we could really change the way it was all done.
 So back many, many moons ago, if you wanted to buy liability insurance as a massage professional, as a yoga instructor, you’d have to go to a local agent, you’d have to fill out a lengthy paper application.
 He or she would spend a couple of weeks getting it underwritten, charge you several hundred dollars, and then you’d be covered.
 Two things: